History of Tobago: Early European settlements

 In 1628 Jan de Moor, the burgomaster of Vlissingen in the Netherlands, acquired the rights to colonise Tobago from the Dutch West India Company.
 He established a colony of a hundred settlers called Nieuw Walcheren at Great Courland Bay and built a fort, Nieuw Vlissingen, near the modern town of Plymouth.
 The goal of the colony was to grow tobacco for export, but the colonists were also permitted to trade with the indigenous inhabitants.

 The indigenous inhabitants of Tobago were hostile to the colonisers; in 1628 a visiting warship from Zeeland lost 54 men in an encounter with a group of Amerindians whose identity was not recorded.
 The town was also subject to attack by Kalinago from Grenada and St. Vincent.
 The colony was abandoned in 1630, but was reestablished in 1633 by a fresh group of 200 settlers.
 The Dutch traded with the Nepoyo in Trinidad and established fortified trading posts on the east and south coasts of that island.
-They allied with Hierreyma, a Nepoyo chielf, in his rebellion against the Spanish.
+They allied with Hierreyma, a Nepoyo chief, in his rebellion against the Spanish.
 In retaliation, the Spanish destroyed the Dutch outposts in Trinidad before gathering a force which captured the Dutch colony in Tobago in December 1636.
 In violation of the terms of their surrender agreement, all but two of the Dutch prisoners were shipped to Margarita, where almost all of them were executed.

 English settlers from Barbados attempted to establish a colony in Tobago in 1637, but they were attacked by Caribs shortly after their arrival and the colony was abandoned.
 This was followed by a series of attempts to settle the island by colonists under the patronage of the Earl of Warwick.
 In 1639 a group of "a few hundred" settlers established a colony, but they abandoned it in 1640 after attacks by Kalinago from St. Vincent.
 A new group of colonists arrived in 1642 and established tobacco and indigo plantations.
 This settlement was abandoned as a consequence of Carib attacks and a shortage of supplies.
 A fourth English colony was established in 1646 but only lasted a few months.